 If someone hits your parked car on Long Island, it is crucial to take the right steps afterward to protect your rights.
-You will be able to seek compensation based on any injuries you suffered, the damage to your vehicle, and more.
+You may be able to seek compensation based on the degree of injuries you suffered, the damage to your vehicle, and more.

 Incidents involving parked cars are not unusual in Nassau and Suffolk counties or New York City.
 They are also not always as minor as many people assume.
 Significant property damage and serious injuries sometimes occur.
 Documenting what happened and how it impacted your life will help support your claim should you decide to pursue compensation.